jshttp/media-typer/README.md

 Simple RFC 6838 media type parser.

-This module will parse a given media type into it's component parts, like type, subtype, and suffix.
+This module will parse a given media type into its component parts, like type, subtype, and suffix.
 A formatter is also provided to put them back together and the two can be combined to normalize media types into a canonical form.

-If you are looking to parse the string that represents a media type and it's parameters in HTTP (for example, the `Content-Type` header), use the [content-type module](https://www.npmjs.com/package/content-type).
+If you are looking to parse the string that represents a media type and its parameters in HTTP (for example, the `Content-Type` header), use the [content-type module](https://www.npmjs.com/package/content-type).